syncfusion-content/wpf-docs/wpf/TreeGrid/Getting-Started.md

 ### Binding Nested collection with SfTreeGrid

-SfTreeGrid supports to bind nested or hierarchical collection (where each data object has hierarchy within) by setting the property name to [SfTreeGrid.ChildPropertyName](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_ChildPropertyName) which holds the child collection.
+WPF TreeGrid (SfTreeGrid) supports to bind nested or hierarchical collection (where each data object has hierarchy within) by setting the property name to [SfTreeGrid.ChildPropertyName](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_ChildPropertyName) which holds the child collection.

 #### Creating Data Model for nested collection